michieltjampens/dcafs/docs/Basics.md

 6. Start both the regular and dummy dcafs (double-click on their respective .jar files).
 If your firewall (Windows Defender, ...) ask permissions you'll have to grant them.
 > Note: If you get a JNI error message, this likely means that it's not using the correct version of Java
 7. A `settings.xml` should be generated in the regular folder.
-8. Optional: Install an SQLite viewer like [DB Browser for SQLite](https://sqlitebrowser.org/dl/)

 > Note: Dummy can be accessed via telnet if needed, it is listening on port 24 instead of the standard 23.
 Dcafs refuses to start if there is a telnet active on port 23.
 This prevents duplicate instances running.

 ### Workspace layout